Green-Software-Foundation/sci-ai/SPEC.md

 - **Per Training Token** aligns with data-centric strategies and encourages deduplication, curation, and synthetic augmentation.
 - **Per Parameter** emphasizes compact, purposeful model designs, especially when adjusted for activation sparsity.

-#### 8.2.2 Reporting Expectations
+## 9. Disclosure Expectations

+This section defines the minimum requirements and recommendations for disclosing SCI for AI scores to ensure transparency, reproducibility, and meaningful comparisons.

+### 9.1 Mandatory Disclosure Requirements

+When disclosing an SCI for AI score, organizations SHALL provide the following information:

+#### 9.1.1 Top-Level Aggregate Score

+Organizations SHALL disclose the top-level aggregate SCI score for the entire AI system being measured.
+This represents the total carbon intensity across all components within the defined software boundary.

+#### 9.1.2 Boundary Classification

-Providers SHALL clearly state:
+Organizations SHALL clearly identify whether the disclosed score represents:
-- The chosen functional unit and the rationale behind its selection
+- A **Provider SCI score** (covering Data Engineering, Model Training, System Integration, and End of Life stages)
+- A **Consumer SCI score** (covering Runtime Operations stage)

+Organizations operating across both boundaries MAY choose to disclose either or both scores, but are not required to disclose both.

+#### 9.1.3 Functional Unit Definition

+Organizations SHALL provide a complete definition of the functional unit used, including sufficient technical detail to enable reproducible calculations by others.
+For example:

+**For Token-based functional units:**
+- Vocabulary size and tokenization methodology
+- Handling of special tokens (padding, start/end markers, etc.)
+- Token counting approach (gross vs. effective tokens)

+**For FLOP-based functional units:**
+- Whether theoretical or actual FLOPs are measured
+- Numerical precision used (FP16, FP32, etc.)
+- Hardware architecture assumptions
+- Any optimizations affecting FLOP calculations

+**For Parameter-based functional units:**
-- Whether emissions are normalized using gross or *effective* values (see explanation below)
+- Whether gross or effective parameters are counted
-- Any assumptions or data processing steps used in the calculation (e.g., pruning strategies, synthetic augmentation)

-> **Explanation**:
-> - **Gross values** refer to total quantities without adjustment — e.g., total parameters in the model, total tokens in a raw dataset, or total theoretical FLOPs.
-> - **Effective values** account for actual usage or meaningful contributions — e.g., active parameters used per inference (for sparse models), deduplicated or curated tokens, or utilized FLOPs during computation.
->
-> Reporting *effective* values gives a more realistic picture of efficiency by recognizing carbon savings from optimizations like pruning, deduplication, or sparse activations.

-This flexible approach allows providers to transparently highlight their optimization focus while avoiding misleading comparisons.
+- Treatment of sparse or pruned parameters
+- Activation patterns and sparsity considerations

+#### 9.1.4 Lifecycle Stage Breakdown (Provider Scores Only)

+For Provider SCI scores, organizations SHALL disclose the carbon intensity broken down by each applicable lifecycle stage using the same functional unit as the top-level score.

+Consumer SCI scores are exempt from lifecycle breakdown as they only encompass Runtime Operations.

+#### 9.1.5 Measurement Metadata

+Organizations SHALL provide:
+- **Measurement Period**: Specific timeframe when data was collected
+- **Methodology Version**: Version of the SCI for AI specification used
+- **Model Version**: Version identifier of the AI system measured
+- **Measurement Date**: When the SCI calculation was performed

+### 9.2 Recommended Disclosure Practices

+#### 9.2.1 Sub-Component Breakdown

+Organizations SHOULD provide additional granularity by breaking down each lifecycle stage into its constituent sub-components.
+For example:

+**Data Engineering sub-components:**
+- Data collection systems
+- Preprocessing and cleaning infrastructure
+- Synthetic data generation

+**Model Training sub-components:**
+- Distributed training infrastructure
+- Model evaluation and benchmarking
+- Hyperparameter optimization

+**Runtime Operations sub-components:**
+- API and inference services
+- Orchestration and scaling systems
+- Monitoring and observability

+#### 9.2.2 Multi-Metric Reporting

-> Reporting **multiple functional units MAY be encouraged**, especially when feasible, to provide a **comprehensive view** of efficiency across compute, data, and model design dimensions.
+Provider organizations SHOULD report multiple functional units when feasible to provide a comprehensive view of efficiency across different optimization dimensions.

-**Example (Multi-Metric Reporting):**
+**Example:**
 An organization training a language model might report:
 - **Carbon per FLOP**: 0.45 gCO₂e / 10¹² FLOPs
 - **Carbon per Training Token**: 0.18 gCO₂e / 1,000 tokens
 - **Carbon per Parameter**: 20 kgCO₂e / billion parameters

-These values reflect respective gains from switching to energy-efficient hardware, curating training datasets, and pruning inactive model weights.
+#### 9.2.3 Gross vs. Effective Values

+When reporting functional units, organizations SHOULD clearly distinguish between:

+- **Gross values**: Total quantities without adjustment (e.g., total parameters, total training tokens, theoretical FLOPs)
+- **Effective values**: Quantities accounting for actual usage or meaningful contributions (e.g., active parameters, deduplicated tokens, utilized FLOPs)

+Reporting effective values provides a more realistic picture of efficiency by recognizing carbon savings from optimizations like pruning, deduplication, or sparse activations.

-## 9. Implementation Examples
+## 10. Implementation Examples

 This section provides examples of how to apply the SCI for AI specification in real-world scenarios, demonstrating how to combine software boundaries and functional units to calculate meaningful SCI scores.

-### 9.1 Large Language Model (LLM) Example
+### 10.1 Large Language Model (LLM) Example

 For a typical Large Language Model service, two separate SCI scores should be calculated and reported:

-#### 9.1.1 Consumer SCI Calculation
+#### 10.1.1 Consumer SCI Calculation

 **Functional Unit**: Per Token